RussWilkie/react/Assignments/Assignment 2 - Lists Conditional/README.md

 black).
 5. Render a list of CharComponents where each CharComponent receives a different letter of the entered text(in the initial input field) as a prop.
 6. When you click a CharComponent, it should be removed from the entered text.

+# How to use

+Replace src file's contents with one in a fully set-up React environment